jonrau1/ElectricEye/README.md

 # ElectricEye
-Scans your AWS serivces for misconfigurations that can lead to degradation of confidentiality, integrity or availability.
+Continuously monitor your AWS serivces for misconfigurations that can lead to degradation of confidentiality, integrity or availability.
 All results will be sent to Security Hub for further aggregation and analysis.

 ***Up here in space***<br/>
 ***I'm looking down on you***<br/>